 “A lot of the Midwestern transgender community’s resources have been created by JAC.
 They are things we didn’t have before and it impacts transgender people around the country.” – Andrea Jenkins

-His academic background in Psychology, Gender & Sexuality Studies, and Social Work have made him an asset to classrooms for high school, undergraduate, and graduate level students and his workplace trainings are requested by a diverse range of professionals in human service, education, faith communities, and business.
+His academic background in Psychology, Gender & Sexuality Studies, and then a Master’s Social Work have made him an asset to classrooms for high school, undergraduate, and graduate level students and his workplace trainings are requested by a diverse range of professionals in health and human service, education, faith communities, non-profits, and community groups.
 As a educator, JAC’s deepest passion lies in teaching people, especially youth and young adults, empowering tools to change their environments through activism, education, and social justice.

 This workshop delves into the mass of labels and theories that surround gender, sexuality, and building community.
 Participates discuss identities, sexuality, and society through a history of cultural influences on how and why we think about gender and sexuality as we do.
 It includes information on useful terminology, cultural history, best practice, and allyship tools.

-Social Justice and Serving the Transgender Community, for Mental Health Care Providers
+Social Justice and Serving the Transgender Community, Seminar for Mental Health Care Providers

 Professional training session for human service providers to increase their cultural competency when working with transgender and gender variant populations.
 As the number of transgender people accessing human services increases, so must the our ability to serve them.
 This training will educate participants on culturally responsible language, discuss trans experiences, and provide harm reductive tools to address disenfranchisement.
 It includes terminology, population data, service tools, case studies, and learning activities to make for providing culturally competent, responsibly informed care that empowers the trans people we serve.
 The training is offered as a 1 , 2 , 4 , 8, or 12 hour seminar.

-Serving LGBTQPIATS+ Youth in Schools and Youth Programs
+Serving LGBTQPIATS+ Youth in School and Public Programming

 A training specifically for educators, teachers, school administrators, and youth workers covering LGBTQPIATS+ terminology, the experiences of LGBTQPIATS+ youth, statistical data, and tools for creating a safe affirming spaces, classrooms, and schools.
 The training is offered as a 1 , 2 , 4 hour seminar.